 Under the TSA, trade secret claims are subject to German law’s standard limitation period of three years.
 This period commences at the end of the year in which the claim arose and the trade secret owner obtains knowledge of the circumstances giving rise to the claim and of the identity of the obligor, or would have obtained such knowledge if they had not shown gross negligence.

 Furthermore, in so far as the infringer has acted intentionally or negligently, they are obliged, even after expiry of the limitation period, to return to the trade secret owner whatever they have obtained through the unlawful use at the expense of the owner.
 However, this applies only to the extent that the enrichment is still in the infringer’s possession.
-This claim expires six years after the expiry of the limitation period of the original claim.
+This claim expires six years after the expiry of the limitation period of the original claim

 To initiate a trade secret lawsuit, the owner must identify the competent court (see 5.4 Jurisdiction of the Courts), pay an advance on court costs (see 7.4 Attorneys' Fees) and file the application.
-In addition, the owner may request the court to classify all or part of the information in dispute as confidential (see 5.8 Maintaining Secrecy While Litigating).
+In addition, the owner may request the court to classify all or part of the information in dispute as confidential (see 5.8 Maintaining Secrecy while Litigating).

 With regard to trade secret claims, the regional courts (Landgerichte, or LG) have exclusive jurisdiction.
 Furthermore, in each German state there is a limited number of specialised regional courts that deal exclusively with trade secret cases.
 Thus, a trade secret owner would have to review which regional court is competent for the alleged trade secret infringement in the respective case.
 The standard local jurisdiction is that of the court in whose district the defendant has their general place of jurisdiction.

 There is no stricter particularity standard applicable to trade secret claims.
 This means that, in principle, the allegation of a misappropriation of a trade secret based on “information and belief” is sufficient for the submission of a pleading.
 However, if the defendant denies the infringement, the claimant must prove their claim.
+This requires the claimant to convince the court of their claim up to a point, where the court does not have any reasonable doubts.

 The trade secret owner can sue for recall, removal and withdrawal of infringing products from the market.
-In order to prevent further distribution of infringing products, they can have infringing products seized even before a final judgement.
+In order to prevent further distribution of infringing products, they can have infringing products seized even before a final judgment.
 To obtain such a seizure order, the claimant must plausibly demonstrate that their right to recall exists and that the matter is urgent, meaning that an immediate seizure of the infringing products is necessary to prevent further infringement.
 The seizure is carried out by the bailiff.

 The German Code of Civil Procedure recognises five types of evidence: